letian97/Workforce-Tracking/README.md

 #Hot Air Technology Workforce Tracking App

-NOTE:
+####NOTE:

-Permission to make this mobile app open source is granted by G S Chua, General Manager of Hot Air Technology Sdn Bhd.
+Permission to make this mobile app open source has been granted by G S Chua, General Manager of Hot Air Technology Sdn Bhd.